APACTestDrive/CloudNative_AppDev/DEMOscript.md

-## Step 8: Explore Releases, Agile and Wiki
+## Step 8: Explore Release Management

-In a real world scenario where you need to continuously integrate and deploy your application to a test environment, you also need to promote it to the UAT and production environments.
-You can do this in DevCS by creating multiple deployment configuration for different environments.
+In a real world scenario where you need to continuously integrate and deploy your application to a test environment, you also need to promote it to different environments such as test, UAT and production.
+You can automate the deployment to different environments in DevCS by creating multiple deployment configurations.
+However, if this is not desirable, you can also take an official release of a build offline to be deployed manually to different environments.

-Release can also be managed and recorded in DevCS.
-With multiple releases, we also need a better way to manage our code.
-Branching is common practice in development for releasing multiple versions of an application
-We can scale up or scale out of our JET UI application in JCS as well as the Rewards Microservice in ACCS.
+Developer Cloud Service supports release management throught the Release tool.
+We can create multiple releases, with each built from different code base or branches and with different dependencies.

 * Explore the Releases feature, click on **Releases** option on the navigation panel on the left